Statistically, more people become depressed during the winter months but, it can certainly happen at any time of the year.

 Studies show that antidepressants such as Prozac, Paxil and Lexapro are the third most widely prescribed group of drugs in the United States.

-By the year 2030, The World Health Organization, expects that Depression will be the biggest health issue in the world.
+By the year 2030, The World Health Organization expects that Depression will be the biggest health issue in the world.

 What the heck is going on here?

-According to the dictionary, the definition of depression is a sunken place, a reduction in activity, vitality and functionality.
+According to the dictionary, the definition of depression is a “sunken place, a reduction in activity, vitality, and functionality.”